juepi/PIO-ESP32-BMS_Ctrl/KiCad/README.md

 Schematics should be straight forward and documented.
 Don't forget to add isolators into the wires to/from VE.Direct devices and your Daly BMS (i have soldered them directly into the wires, so they are not on the PCBs).
 Both PCBs only use THT parts (no SMT).

 ## Optional Features
 I have added a second AQW212EH opto-coupler as well as 2 additional dual P-channel MOSFET driven power outputs.
 This hardware is optional.
 Depending on your load currents, you may install the paralleled MOSFETs (Q4-Q6) or not.
 I will have to run some load tests to see how much current can be drawn over the PCB, i have no idea honestly, but 10A should be possible.
+Additionally, i have prepared a pin header connector on the DE-9 adaptor board which will let you connect up to 5 [DS18B20](https://www.analog.com/media/en/technical-documentation/data-sheets/ds18b20.pdf) OneWire temperature sensors in parasitic mode (untested!).

 ## Production Files
 Gerber files are prepared for PCB manufacturing at [jlcpcb.com](https://jlcpcb.com).
 If you are expecting higher currents on the power outputs, you may want to double up the **copper weight to 2oz** for the BMS-Controller PCB on your order.